 The Green Coast Award, in association with Coca-Cola, is aimed particularly (but not solely) at rural beaches which do not qualify for other awards due to the lack of intensive management and development of facilities around the beach area.

 Because the award doesn't require toilets, lots of signage or other infrastructure, this award is perfect for smaller beaches, ones with a special or fragile natural character or those which the local community does not wish to see developed to great extent.

-To be eligible for the Green Coast Award the beach Management Group must develop a management plan and provide evidence that they have addressed all the award objectives.
+To be eligible for the Green Coast Award the beach Management Group must work with the local community to develop a management plan and provide evidence that they have addressed all the award objectives.
 These objectives include:

-Beaches suitable for the Green Coast Award will be carefully managed by the owner in partnership with the local community and in close consultation with conservation organizations such as the National Trust or Ulster Wildlife.
-If facilities are present on or near the beach, they should minimize visual impact and any litter found on the beach should be cleansed sensitively.
+Beaches suitable for the Green Coast Award will be carefully managed by the owner in partnership with the local community and in close consultation with conservation organisations such as the National Trust or Ulster Wildlife.
+If facilities are present on or near the beach, they should minimise visual impact and any litter found on the beach should be cleansed sensitively.

 If you would like to know more about the Green Coast Award and how it protects and promotes the sustainable use of a beach, would like to know how to apply for a Green Coast Award, or would like to highlight an issue at a Green Coast beach then please contact us via email at

 You can download a copy of the Green Coast criteria